consilience/laravel-api-token-generator/README.md

 Set a new token or replace the existing token for a user:

     php artisan apitoken:generate --id=123
+    php artisan apitoken:generate --id=5fd40c23-fcda-4bdc-a07c-f2bfeb56bb03

 The `id` is normally an integer, but some this should also work if the `id` is a string such as UUID.

 The token will only be displayed once.
 It is encrypted for saving against the model, so cannot be recovered if not recorded immediately.

-#### Model Name Search:

-Where users are uniquely identified by another column, that can be specified to identify the model instance to update:
+Where users are uniquely identified by another column, then that column can be used to identify the model instance to update with a new token:

     php artisan apitoken:generate --name=bloggs@example.com